- Please review this important information for visitors to AIMS and South Africa prior to arrival.

 6 Melrose Road Muizenberg 7945 South Africa

 - Laundry facilities are available in some apartments.
 There are washing machines and dryers.
 You will need to provide your own detergent.
-You can purchase detergent from Checkers (see map) or bring your own from home.
-Alternatively, the Seabreeze Laundry Service (021 788 4732) is located near the Pharmacy, on the way to the beach from AIMS.
+You can purchase detergent from local shops or bring your own from home (being sure to comply with air travel rules).

 - Wireless internet access is available throughout the main AIMS facility.
-To connect to the network with your personal computer, you will need to register your computer with the AIMS IT staff.
-There is time scheduled for this on the first day of the Clinic.
+To connect to the network with your personal computer, you will need to register your computer on the AIMS network.
+Instructions are available here.
 Wifi is also available in the Empire Building if you are willing to pay for it.

 Things to bring or buy

 - If you are coming from abroad and bringing any electronics with you, you will need appropriate electrical converters and plug adapters.
 Phones and computers (and some digital cameras) usually come with a converter.
-Plug adapters can be purchased at the Pharmacy (see map).
-If you would like to purchase adapters before you arrive, you can use any of the plug types described on this page at AIMS.
+Plug adapters can be purchased at local shops.
+If you would like to purchase adapters before you arrive, you can use any of the plug types described on for example this page at AIMS.
 We recommend purchasing grounded adapters if you have the option.

-- SIM cards for mobile phones (GSM only) can be purchased at the airport or at Checkers (see map).
+- SIM cards for mobile phones (GSM only) can be purchased at the airport or local shops.
 South Africa has strict regulations for registration of SIM cards so you’ll need to bring proof of identity (passport) and proof of address (your apartment or AIMS keys and any printed letter of invitation to the workshop should suffice).

 - Note that there is no indoor heating at AIMS and no central heating in the Empire Building.
 We recommend bringing warm sleepwear as it can get quite chilly at night.